-4.5 Deliver thriving neighbourhoods with quality developments, quality housing and supporting community infrastructure
+4.5 Deliver thriving neighbourhoods with quality developments and supporting community infrastructure

 Thriving neighbourhoods enable people and communities to meet their day-to-day needs, strengthen quality of life, and increase community connection and resilience.
-They are neighbourhoods that are well connected; enable safe and equitable access for all; have high quality and safe open spaces, green spaces and public realm; and provide a diverse range of housing choice including for social and affordable housing
+They are neighbourhoods that enable safe and equitable access for all; have high quality and safe open spaces, green spaces and public realm; and provide choice for social and affordable housing.

-Vibrant communities with access to services Features of Thriving Neighbourhoods
+Vibrant communities with access to services